 Figure 2: Retract button on the ATC tab.
+The tray returns to the machining position.

 Automatically Unload a Tool From the Tool Tray

 Note: Typing a new tool number in the Tool DRO field doesn't remove the tool from its tray assignment.